Terms of Access

 If you are using one of our Apps, you accept that we can send you "Push Notifications", and you agree to receive notifications from us even if your App is not running.
 You can change your push notification settings within your device or via the App itself.

-Some uses of your personal information may involve the transfer of that information outside New Zealand, to be held and used by our related companies and business partners.
+Some uses of your personal information may involve the transfer of that information outside New Zealand, to be held and used by our related companies and business associates and partners, for example vendors, purchasers, bloodstock sales companies/ agents, insurers, assessors, underwriters and brokers.
 You consent to that transfer on the understanding that it will not relieve us of our obligations to you under the Privacy Act.

 3. Will we disclose your personal information to others?